Terenure Orthodontics Symbol

 What happens if an open bite is left untreated?

 If an open bite is left untreated, it can lead to difficulties with eating, speech challenges, and may increase the risk of tooth wear and temporomandibular joint (TMJ) disorders.
-Over time, these issues can lead to chronic discomfort and may require more complex treatments to resolve.

 How do dentists fix an open bite?